-Everywhere immigrants have enriched and strengthened the fabric of American life. -John F. Kennedy
+Everywhere immigrants have enriched and strengthened the fabric of American life. -John F. Kennedv

 Immigration has been a key part of history in the United States, contributing to the country's reputation as the "melting pot" of cultures.
-President Obama characterized the immigration system as "fundamentally broken" because it no longer responds to the country's economic and security needs, and he has pledged for a deep change to the rules that affect immigration to the United States.
+However, there is ample consensus that the immigration system no longer responds to the country's economic and security needs.
 Immigration reform has been on the table for many years and strong differences in Congress have resulted in several failed attempts.
 In the meantime, concerns about border security increase, native workers complain about immigrants taking their jobs, farmers struggle to get seasonal visas for their workers, and universities cannot obtain visas for international students.
 Businesses continue to hire, and in some cases, exploit undocumented workers.
 State governments complain about the fiscal burden of illegal immigration, while foreign-born science and engineering graduates leave the U.S. due to increasing bureaucratic obstacles to obtain a green card.